microsoft/node-api-dotnet/Docs/presentation2.md

 ---
 ## Primary .NET / JS Interop scenarios
-1. Dynamically invoke .NET APIs (system or app assemblies) from JS.
+- Dynamically invoke .NET APIs from JS.
-2. Develop Node.js addon modules in C#.
+- Develop Node.js addon modules in C#.
-3. Host a JS runtime within a .NET app and call JS APIs from .NET.
+- Host a JS runtime within a .NET app and call JS APIs from .NET.
-4. Develop React Native applications and extensions in C# with direct JS / C# interop.
+- Develop React Native apps and extensions in C# with JS interop.

 Requirements:
  - .NET 6 or later / .NET Framework 4.7.2 or later